lancetarn/ClockworkStandard/README.md

 sniffs
 ======

 Some CodeSniffer sniffs.
-For the love of Dog, don't use any of this yet.
+Work in progress.